Polish president proposes abolishing disputed court chamber

 WARSAW, Poland (AP) — Polish President Andrzej Duda said Thursday he is sending to parliament for approval a draft law that would abolish a top court’s disciplinary chamber in order to end a bitter dispute with the European Union.

+Duda said the proposal is to “give Poland’s government a tool for ending the dispute with the European Commission,” the bloc’s executive arm, and unblocking massive EU pandemic recovery funds for Poland.

-Duda proposed closing the controversial court chamber, where most judges were appointed with the government’s backing, and replacing it with a new, smaller body tasked with professional vetting of judges.
+Duda proposed amending the law on the Supreme Court and closing the court’s controversial chamber, where most judges were appointed with the government’s backing.
+It would be replaced with a new, smaller, 11-member body tasked with professional vetting of judges, called the Professional Responsibility Chamber.

-He said his legislative proposal was a tool for the government to end the dispute with the European Commission, the bloc’s executive arm, over the Supreme Court.
+He said the current chamber is working in a “absolutely irregular way.”

+The court’s president — appointed in 2020 with the government’s backing — Malgorzata Manowska, said she hopes that ending the conflict would allow Poland’s justice system and the court “work more easily and more efficiently.”

-Duda is politically aligned with Poland’s ruling Law and Justice Party, but it was unclear whether he was acting with the government’s approval and whether the government would agree to his proposal.
+Duda is politically aligned with Poland’s ruling Law and Justice party, but it was unclear whether the government would agree to his proposal.

+Party spokeswoman Anita Czerwinska said it was met with “respect,” but stressed that government’s work on its own proposal to stabilize Poland’s justice system was well advanced.

 The European Court of Justice said last year that the Disciplinary Chamber of Poland’s Supreme Court existed in violation of EU laws, ordered its suspension and fined Poland 1 million euros for each day the chamber continues to operate.
-The chamber has suspended some judges critical of the right-wing government and of its moves to take political control of Poland’s judiciary.
+The chamber has suspended some judges critical of the right-wing government and of the moves it has taken, since winning power in 2015, to acquire political control of Poland’s judiciary.

 The EU is considering freezing disbursement of Poland’s share of pandemic relief money because of the judicial dispute.